nathenharvey/chef-essentials/README.md

 $ yum update -y
 ```

+* Install editors: vim; emacs; nano.

-* Uninstall various editors and tools that the attendee will install: vim; emacs; nano; tree; and git.
+* Uninstall other tools that they will install: cowsay; tree; and git.

 * Install [Docker on CentOS](https://docs.docker.com/engine/installation/centos/)